 Prior Massive Anterior MI:

-- This ECG also demonstrates biphasic anterior T waves (Wellen’s syndrome) indicating acute anterior ischaemia.
+- This ECG also demonstrates biphasic anterior T waves (Wellen’s syndrome) indicating new critical occlusion of the LAD artery.

 - ECG BASICS — Waves, Intervals, Segments and Clinical Interpretation

 - ECG A to Z by diagnosis –alphabetical diagnostic approach to the ECG

 - ECG CLINICAL CASES — ECG’s placed in clinical context with a challenging Q&A approach

 - 100 ECG Quiz — Self-assessment tool for examination practice

 - ECG Reference SITES and BOOKS — the best of the rest